ASX Frequently Asked Questions

 c:\Trading Data\Stocks\ASX\Indices

-The Industry Group indices are only calculated by Standard & Poors on an end-of-day basis.
+They are only calculated by Standard & Poors on a close-only basis.

 Why are there stocks in the “Equities” folder that haven’t traded in more than a year?